 We spoke to Louis from the team at Bounce Works to learn more: “The app is a game set on a beautiful, peaceful island.
 You will meet characters who will help you on your journey through grief.
 You can find meditations by the rockpool specifically designed to help people in grief, you can catch fireflies which will teach you about the different emotions you may be feeling, and strategies to help you manage these feelings.
 You will hear beautiful stories in the Cave from people who have lost someone close to them who wanted to reach out and help you.
 There are other things to discover on the island too, like the Quests.

 “We recently had an independent evaluation, and it seems our app really helps people to: a) navigate, understand and manage their emotions; b) to feel less alone in their grief; c) provides an immediately accessible source of support that actively helps them if they feel anxious or need to calm down.”

 You can download the app completely free on the App Store or Google Play.
 An Apart of Me supportive community is also in development, whereby grieving young people can seek help beyond the game.
-If you would like to get involved, you can find more information here.
+Discover how to get involved.

 Grief: Support for Young People

 Created by the bereavement charity Child Bereavement UK, this app is designed to help those aged between 11 and 25 years old who have lost a loved one.